JarvanMo/Android-OkHttp-Jerry/README.md

 CallBack
 ---------
 > **Note:**
-> -no matter what kind method you use such as pot,download, you will  always get String in **onSuccess(String result)**.
-When you wanna download something,you'll get it's path in  **onSuccess(String result)**, when downlading , Jerry will call **onDownload(int totalSize, int curSize)** back,  in the other method ,it's never called.
+> -no matter what kind method you use such as pot,download, you will  always get String in **onSuccess(String result)**., so you use GSON or fastjson etc to parse the result.When you wanna download something,you'll get it's path in  **onSuccess(String result)**, when downlading , Jerry will call **onDownload(int totalSize, int curSize)** back,  in the other method ,it's never called.
 >